NUSLiang/NUSLiang.github.io/_pages/contact.md

 ---
 <div class="bigspacer"></div>

-We will start welcoming new group members to join soon!
+New group members with strong motivation and interest will be welcome soon!

 We have positions for graduate students and postdoc fellows.